vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 ![image](/assets/2025-09-24/080.png)

-To keep our example simple, we didn't implement any complex error handling---we just keep re-sending order confirmations forever.
+To keep our example simple, we didn't implement any complex error handling---we just re-send failed order confirmations forever.
 So an improvement could be to set up a counter for how many times we failed to send an order confirmation to SAP.
-And if it fails 10 times, then we give up and send an email notification to someone.
-Another improvement could be to send an email to someone if any error occurs at all.
+And if the order fails 10 times, then we give up on it and send an email notification to someone.
+Another improvement could be to send an email if any error occurs at all.

-Once you understand the basic design pattern, you can extend it however you like.
+Once you understand the basic design pattern, you can extend it however you like!